-The mobile device may send each character entered by the searcher as part of a partial query to the search system as it is entered.
+The mobile device may send each character entered by the searcher as part of a partial query to the search system as entered.

-The mobile device stores characters entered by the searcher until a minimum number of characters are stored (for example, 3).
+The mobile device stores characters entered by the searcher until a minimum number of characters get stored.
 Then the mobile device sends the stored characters in a partial query to the search system.

 The mobile device may wait until the searcher pauses when entering characters and then sends the entered characters to the search system.